-- (A) Under the functional test, business apportionable income need not be derived from transactions or activities that are in the regular course of the taxpayer's own particular trade or business.
-It is sufficient, if the property from which the income is derived is or was an integral, functional, or operative component used related to the operation of in the taxpayer's trade or business, operations, or otherwiseor materially contributed to the production of business apportionable income of the trade or business, part of which trade or business is or was conducted within this Statestate.
-Property, not subject to the rule of the preceding sentence, is property that is no longer related to the operation of the taxpayer's trade or business due to the passage of a sufficient period of time (generally, five years is sufficient) or that has been removed from the taxpayer's trade or business and is instead held by the taxpayer's trade or business exclusively for investment purposes Property that has been converted tononbusiness useis no longer related to the operation of the taxpayer's trade or business due to through the passage of a sufficiently lengthy period of time-(generally, five years is sufficient) or that has been removed as an operational assetand is instead held by the taxpayer's trade or business exclusively for investmentpurposes has lost its character as a business functional asset and is not subject to the rule of the preceding sentence.
-Property that was an integral related to the operationpart of the taxpayer's trade or business is not considered converted to investment purposes merely because it is placed for sale. - (B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in liquidation or the winding-up of business, is business apportionable income, if the property is or was used in the taxpayer's trade or business operations.
-(Property that is no longer related to the operation of the taxpayer's trade or business, pursuant to subsection (A) of this section, is not subject to the rule of the preceding sentence Property that has been converted to nonbusiness usethat is no longer related to the operation of the business (see IV.1.a.(5) 4)((A)) has lost its character as a business asset and is not subject to the rule of the precedingsentence.)
-Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business-operations, constitutes business apportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired.
+Under the functional test, business apportionable income need not be derivedfrom transactions or activities that are in the regular course of the taxpayer's ownparticular trade or business.
+It is sufficient, if the property from which the income isderived is or was an integral, functional, or operative component used related to the operation of in the taxpayer's trade or business, operations, or otherwise materially contributed to the production of business apportionable income of the trade or business, part of which trade or business is or was conducted within this State, is not subject to the rule of the preceding sentence.
+Property is no longer related to the operation of the taxpayer's trade or business is no longer related to the operation of Property that has been converted to nonbusiness use is no longer related to the operation of the taxpayer's trade or business due to through the passage of a sufficiently lengthy period of time (generally, five years is sufficient) or that has been removed as an operational asset and is instead held by the taxpayer's trade or business exclusively for investment purposes has lost its character as a business functional asset and is not subject to the rule of the preceding sentence.
+Property that was an integralrelated to the operation part of the taxpayer's trade or business is not considered converted to investment purposes merely because it is placed for sale.

+(B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in liquidation or the winding-up of business, is business apportionable income, if the property is or was used in the taxpayer's trade or business operations.
+(Property that is no longer related to the operation of the taxpayer's trade or business, pursuant to subsection (A) of this section, is not subject to the rule of the preceding sentenceProperty that has been converted to nonbusinessusethat is no longer related to the operation of the business (see IV.1.a.(5) 4)((A)) has lost its character as a business asset and is not subject to the rule of the precedingsentence.)
+Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business operations, constitutes business apportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired.

-(C) Under the functional test, income from intangible property is business apportionable income when the intangible property serves an operational function as opposed to solely an investment function.
+(C) Under the functional test, income from intangible property is business-apportionable income when the intangible property serves an operational function as opposed to solely an investment function.
 The relevant inquiry focuses on whether the property is or was held in furtherance of the taxpayer's trade or business, that is, on the objective characteristics of the intangible property's use or acquisition and its relation to the taxpayer and the taxpayer's activities.
 The functional test is not satisfied where the holding of the property is limited to solely an investment function as is the case where the holding of the property is limited to mere financial betterment of the taxpayer in general.

-Comment [LDD3]: Delete?
+Comment [LDD7]: Inserted for consideration

-Comment [LDD4]: open item
+Comment [LDD8]: Open item - return for reconsideration.